 Inventories: white goods wars

 There is a reason to keep things friendly between buyer and vendor: the inevitable quibble over white goods.
-There is no firm set of rules here: the vendor may have installed an expensive Rangemaster a few years ago and can't take it with them but is now trying to whack on an extra charge.
-A fixed item they cannot take with them should be included in the price of the property.
+There is no firm set of rules here, but a fixed item they cannot take with them should be included in the price of the property.